 rené is a straightforward yet powerful toolkit for your design and development tasks. this guide will take you through everything you need to get started, including easy steps to install, customize, and create themes. let's dive in and explore its capabilities together.

-rene brings a fresh approach by focusing on clear, intentional design patterns. it's built to be the first truly AI-ready CSS framework, creating a perfect bridge between design and code.
+rené brings a fresh approach focused on clear, intentional design patterns. built to be ai-ready from the ground up. a fluent bridge between design and code.

 <div class="column gap-m padding-l">